joshpattersonthefuture/CMSI387/Operating Systems Project/PreliminaryDesign.md

 # timedatectl set-time 3:58:30 pm
 ```

 Also, for the current set-time module, the format for setting the date only does not include hyphen nor apostrophes.
-While setting the time and date, hyphens are then added:
+While setting the time and date, hyphens and apostrophes are then added:

 ```
 # timedatectl set-time 20151120